TheMinescout/workspace/README.md

 This is the new companion site for all beta, in-progress, and experimental content.
 It features a unique terminal-style interface and serves as the development ground for new articles and projects before they are moved to the main blog.

-⚠️ Status

-Warning: As of [Current Date, e.g., November 2025], the main life.minescout.net site is experiencing significant technical issues.

-WEBSITE DOWN: The site is suffering from loss of formatting, missing files, and broken content in articles.

-TRANSITION: We are actively transitioning to beta.minescout.net for all new and in-progress articles while we resolve these issues.

-SIGN IN/OUT ISSUES: Existing posts are using an outdated user database, which causes sign-out and formatting errors across the site.

 🤝 How to Contribute